 Who pays for Scouting?

 Have you wondered who pays for Scouting?
 The Cimarron Council's largest source of income is through gifts from the families and communities we serve.
-Your gift will benefit the youth, families, and leaders of the Cimarron Council by providing a full time professional staff of 5 to provide assistance to unit leaders with unit relations, administrative and operational problems.
+Your gift will benefit the youth, families, and leaders of the Cimarron Council by providing a full time professional staff to provide assistance to unit leaders with unit relations, administrative and operational problems.
 The staff also provides guidance to all committees, commissioners, conferences, training courses, and activities in the development of programs that directly benefit youth, families, and leaders.
-In addition to the professional staff, the council employs a support staff of 4 to assist with operations in the Scout Shops and Council Service Center.
+In addition to the professional staff, the council employs a support staff to assist with operations in the Scout Shop and Council Service Center.

 To find out more about giving to the Cimarron Council, contact your District Executive or call the Council office.
 You can also make an on-line contribution safely with our secure connection with your credit card via the internet.
 You may also contact the Cimarron Council Service Center at (580) 234-3652.

 The Cimarron Council, Boy Scouts of America serves nearly 6500 youth through the assistance and mentorship of thousands of adult volunteer leaders.
 This represents more than one in every five local young people, decidedly one of the largest youth-serving programs offered in our community.

 Many youth join Scouts to experience outdoor adventure and exciting activities.
 Through annual camping programs, youth are given the opportunity to develop character, fitness and leadership skills.
 Each year numerous scouts receive campership to attend camp, while hundreds of at risk youth participate in programs in schools and neighborhoods throughout Alfalfa, Blaine, Canadian, Creek, Dewey, Ellis, Garfield, Grant, Harper, Kay, Kingfisher, Lincoln, Major, Noble, Osage, Pawnee, Payne, Woods and Woodward Counties.